-It's fairly common for gums to bleed when you first start flossing between the teeth; as long as the bleeding stops quickly, this is not usually considered problematic.
-It's a good idea to have your dentist check your mouth for gum or periodontal diseases like gingivitis and periodontitis, which are common and treatable.
+It's fairly common to encounter bleeding gums when you first begin flossing between teeth, and as long as the bleeding stops quickly, it's not usually considered a problem.
+It's a good idea to have your dentist or hygienist check your mouth for gum problems or periodontitis, which are common and treatable.
 This article will provide information on causes and possible remedies and treatments.

 Have you noticed your gums bleeding after you floss?
 Don't panic!
 Bleeding could mean you need to floss more often.
-It's relatively common for gums to bleed when you first begin flossing between teeth, and as long as the bleeding stops quickly, it's not usually considered a problem.
+It's fairly common to encounter bleeding gums when you first begin flossing between teeth, and as long as the bleeding stops quickly, it's not usually considered a problem.
 While it may feel counter-intuitive, you should continue to floss daily.
 However, if you're a long-time flosser, there could be another issue at play.
-It's a good idea to have your dentist check your mouth for gum or periodontal diseases like gingivitis and periodontitis, which are common and treatable.
-Gingivitis is the reversible form of the disease, and periodontitis is the more severe form of the disease resulting in loss of the bone that supports the teeth in your jaw.
+It's a good idea to have your dentist check your mouth for gum problems or periodontitis, which are common and treatable.
+Gum problems are reversible, while periodontitis is a more serious condition resulting in the loss of bone that supports the teeth in your jaw.
 If you are a long-time flosser and notice bleeding, your gum health might need attention.

 Several things can cause gums to bleed when flossing: